Can You Win?

 - Get us hooked.
 Keep painting the picture in our head until it’s so real we start believing in it.
 Make us think that the only reason we haven’t won yet is unluck.

-- Keep us playing.
-How many times have you seen people leaving the slot machine in a movie, only to see how the next player hits the jackpot?
+- Keep us playing slot machines.
+How many times have you seen people leaving the slot machine in a movie, only to see how the next player getting the progressive jackpots?
 Coincidence?
 HARDLY!
 Someone has paid for that message, and it had made us fair “missing out,” so we keep playing.

 The industry wants to create an image of entertainment and big chances to win.
 They don’t want us to think about why they do what they do.
 We believe they don’t want us to think at all.

 Isn’t that what gambling is all about?
 It is, and that is the problem.
 Because something happens in our head when we win, no skill can help you win at scratch tickets, slots machines, or lotteries.
 Most games depend solely on luck.
 BUT!